misszee019/misszee019/README.md

 🎓 Accounting Student at the University of Lagos (UNILAG)
 📊 Data Analytics Enthusiast
-🚀 Trainee at Access NUS-Africa Data Analytics Program
+🚀 Trainee at Access NUASA Data Analytics Program
 💡 Passionate about learning, growth, and helping students become better

 ---